 (Marina de Van, 2002)

 I saw this movie for the first time this year and was intrigued because it was compared to Polanski’s Repulsion.
-This flick delves heavily into body horror and kept me on the edge of my seat and biting my fingers nails throughout most of the movie…though my definition of biting my finger nails is quite different than how the lead in this film would bite hers…
+Though this flick delves heavily into body horror; one could argue that she is exercising autonomy over her own body, making the conscious decision of whether or not to mutilate herself.
+Where others may find her mutilation deplorable, she finds comfort.
+In all, it definitely kept me on the edge of my seat and biting my fingers nails throughout most of the movie…though my definition of biting my finger nails is quite different than how the lead in this film would bite hers…

 (Antonia Bird, 1999)